jroy1992/VersionManager/README.md

 # VersionManager
-Tool to manage cache versions in houdini.
+Tool to manage cache versions in houdini (used houdini19.5 to create).

 ## Features
 * Presents a list of available versions of all the caches in the houdini scene